mizuhirosuzuki/mizuhirosuzuki.github.io/_pages/about.md

 I am a Ph.D. candidate in [Agricultural & Applied Economics at the University of Wisconsin-Madison](https://aae.wisc.edu/).
 My interest lies in development economics, environmental economics, and applied econometrics.
+I will be on the job market in the Fall of 2021, will attend the 2022 ASSA conference in Boston and plan to graduate in May 2022.

 Click [here](vitae) to see my CV.